Support 2019 legislation now!

 Community at large: Hearing friendly communities benefit from including people with hearing loss.
 Bottom line: more citizens with telecoil-enabled hearing devices means greater participation across civic activities, including government services, healthcare, education, places of worship, and civic and arts centers.

-Friends and family: When people have, and know how to use, telecoil-enabled hearing aids, they can join family members and friends at public events and have shared experiences and memories.
+Friends and family: When people have, and know how to use, telecoil-enabled hearing aids, they can join family members and friends at public events, creating shared experiences and memories.

 Business and Public Venues: With an investment in an ADA-mandated ALS and more telecoil-savvy consumers, a business can welcome more patrons and customers with hearing loss—and their friends and family who accompany them.
 Inclusive spaces are a wonderful way for a business to express its commitment to making an equitable, welcoming community for everyone.